What is garlic good for?

 - Try green tea too.
 Green tea’s antioxidants (called polyphenols) work the same way as the apple’s enzymes.
 The best way to combat the bad breath is to have apples with a salad or by adding lemon juice!

 Garlic is very healthy for you and has awesome health benefits for you especially if you have diabetes.
 But it’s very good for you and your body.
 It may not be for everyone, but that’s fine because not everything is.
 But if you want to incorporate garlic into your diet and your doctor agrees, it may have some very positive effects.
-While garlic can help you with lowering your blood sugar, if yours are still to high, you might want to add something more powerful.
-For me, this is what works best!

 It’s my goal to help others and I hope that I accomplished that here today.
 I would appreciate any comments or questions by leaving them below.
 I will respond to you!
 Thank you so much for reading and stay healthy!